-We will provide gender-responsive, comprehensive and balanced personnel system and programs designed to promote the gender equality within and outside the organization, uplift morale and promote integrity, efficiency and gender-responsiveness in the implementation of its water related programs.
+We will provide gender-responsive, comprehensive and balanced personnel system and programs designed to promote gender equality within and outside the organization, uplift morale and promote integrity, efficiency and gender-responsiveness in the implementation of its water related -programs.

 We are committed to instill public awareness regarding water resources protection and water conservation so as to improve the quality and quantity of water which affects our health and livelihood.

 We are tasked to undertake comprehensive pipeline connections and rehabilitations, extensive metering and monitoring of its facilities and vigorous campaign against water pilferages.

 These undertakings are best achieved through sound and prudent financial management and competent manpower.

 Thus, it is imperative to motivate our workforce to attain highest degree of professionalism with a sense of dedication in providing a better public service to the people of the City of Dasmariñas, Cavite.